-8.2.2.5 Output Capacitor (C{OUT})
+9.2.2.5 Output Capacitor (COUT)

-Select a ceramic output capacitor to limit the capacitive voltage ripple at the converter output.
-This is the sinusoidal ripple voltage that is generated from the triangular inductor current ripple flowing into and out of the capacitor.
-Select an output capacitance using \neq 13 to limit the voltage ripple component to 0.5% of the output voltage.
+Select a ceramic output capacitor to limit the capacitive voltage ripple at the converter output, which is the sinusoidal ripple voltage that is generated from the triangular inductor current ripple flowing into and out of the capacitor.
+Select an output capacitance using $\neq$ 13 to limit the voltage ripple component to 0.5% of the output voltage.